midwest-manuscripts/peripheralmss/documentation/page-level-metadata-guide.md

 value here.
 Values must must not repeat within a single manuscript.

 The value will usually be a page number (e.g., 1) or a folio number (e.g., 2r).
+See [line 46, "Foliation/Pagination"](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/item-level-metadata-guide.md#line-46-foliationpagination) in the Item-level
+Metadata Guide.

 For covers and flyleaves, identify the location or number as relevant (e.g., Inside Front Cover, Flyleaf 1 recto).
 If pages are labeled using something other than Arabic numerals (e.g., Roman numerals or letters) use whatever is on the page.
 Front and back flyleaves should be noted as such.

-Further instructions follow in the subsections below.
+The subsections below supply additional instructions for data entry in this column.

 ### External Structure